 Since the Watch

 The site received an award from the Ambassadors Fund for Cultural Preservation in 2018.
-The preservation project, a collaboration between WMF and the National Museums and Monuments of Zimbabwe, will improve methods of controlling the pervasive growth of lantana that is causing serious structural problems to the dry-stone structures, and implement a monitoring system to measure movement in the most vulnerable wall sections.
-The project will also include a training program for dry-stone conservation; the methods developed in the program will be implemented at Zinjanja, another important site in Zimbabwe.
+With this support, WMF started a project in collaboration with the National Museums and Monuments of Zimbabwe to improve methods of controlling the pervasive growth of lantana that is causing serious structural problems to the dry-stone structures, and to implement a monitoring system to measure movement in the most vulnerable wall sections.
+The ongoing project will also include a training program for dry-stone conservation; the methods developed in the program will be implemented at Zinjanja, another important site in Zimbabwe.